 • Students will develop a short experimental scene in class using one chapter of Virginia Woolf's Orlando.
 This performance exercise will be worked on in class, yet also prepared outside of class.
+Presentations are on 12.3.

 Set Design and Costume Design Exercise: